0-EricZhou-0/ripgrep-bug-report/README.md

 Submatch length: 3267
 Submatch start + length: 3561
 ```
-As you can see, submatch end (3579) is even greater thaan match length (3560).
-But Submatch start + length is correct somehow.
+As you can see, submatch end (3579) is even greater than match length (3560).
+But submatch start + length is correct somehow.